anvitasuresh/cse15l-lab-reports/lab3-report.md

         to the sciences will be an excellent investment by developing nations in terms of`

 Here is another example.
 In this one, I am searching for the word "diversity" in the file diversity_priorities.txt.
 This is helpful because I want to see where it mentions diversity, not caring about whether it is uppercase or not.

-`grep -i "diversity" diversity_priorities.txt` `national conference on diversity in the legal services community.
+command: `grep -i "diversity" diversity_priorities.txt`

+output: `national conference on diversity in the legal services community.
 Focusing on broad aspects of diversity - including, among others, national origin - participants examined diversity-related strengths the context of a series of dialogues on diversity that NLADA and